 “I am pleased to provide a challenge grant of $2.5 million to help build this unique collaborative center, which will bring together a wide array of coordinated services and expertise under one roof.
 The Center will represent a significant improvement in how people with autism and their families can get the services they need over the course of their lifetimes.
 I hope that my gift will inspire others to join me and contribute in a meaningful way to this important endeavor.” - Tom Golisano

 The Golisano Autism Center will provide a continuum of services that span a lifetime and offer a full array of coordinated program options for infants, toddlers, youth, teens and adults including: behavioral and primary care supports; respite; community habilitation; social, recreational and therapeutic services; and a housing and employment liaison.
 Lead partners Al Sigl, AutismUp and CP Rochester will coordinate the addition of other affiliate autism service agencies to be housed at the center.

-The Golisano Autism Center will be located on South Avenue near Science Parkway and will include shared program spaces, a sensory gym, classrooms, therapy rooms and more.
-The total cost of construction for the 25,000 square foot building is $5 million.
+The Golisano Autism Center is at 50 Science Parkway, Rochester, NY 14620.
+It includes shared program spaces, a multi sensory learning gymnasium, classrooms, therapy rooms and more.
+The total cost of construction for the 30,500 square foot building is $9 million.